Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

 \subsection{Linkmap Obfuscation}

-The adversary manipulates a large number of bots to create probing flows to the network to obtain the linkmap.
 Linkmap obfuscation is proposed to provide a fake linkmap to the adversary and use several bait links to fake target links.
-To realize this purpose, link obfuscation is proposed with two steps: link-prober identification and selectively flow rerouting.
-It is worth noting that a link-prober can be a bot or a legitimate host since a legitimate host may also create probing flows to the network just like a bot does.
-Therefore, the linkmap obfuscation should not affect the objective of legitimate hosts.
+It is proposed with two steps: link-prober identification and selectively flow rerouting.